 The Law of Attraction.
 Hey Everyone, I hope you are well.
 It’s Monday, and it’s a new month.
 We are getting ready for Christmas and the winter season.
 I hope we get some snow in Scotland this year.
 I think we deserve some excitement after everything the year 2020 has been to us.
-In today’s post, I will be talking about the Law of Attraction, explained in simple and easy to understand (and use) terms.
+In today’s post, I will be discussing the Law of Attraction, explained in simple and easy to understand (and use) terms.

 The Law of Attraction